surfergrl/sgs-gift-guide/README.md

 - I would like to design a similar tool in the future to allow people to choose their options for personalised items e.g. stamped inscriptions, engraving and specific charms and colours of seaglass.
 For now if they end up with this option, it will send them to a contact form on the site so they can enquire personally.
 5
 - A 'customers also bought' strip below the guide's results, with some more ideas.
 5
 - 'Not sure' option, e.g. if the user doesn't know what style a giftee might prefer.
 The app will then present an option from any of the styles.
 2

+For futher developments regarding embedding the app into the main Surfergrl site, please see the [Deployment](#deployment) section.

 ---